bpburns/bpburns.github.io/about.md

 prescribed options for us from the county was to combine our unmarried last names into a new, two-word last name, which we chose.
 In hindsight, it might have caused less confusion for everyone if we had chosen the hyphenated option, but here we are.
-We now have two children, both named Barefoot Burns.
+We now have three children, all named Barefoot Burns.

 ## Personal Life